Best Canon Digital Cameras iMore 2021

 - Best intermediate DSLR: Canon EOS 90D

-- Best enthusiast mirrorless: Canon EOS R6
+- Best full-frame mirrorless for most: Canon EOS R6

 - Best for vlogging: Canon EOS M6 Mark II